 Changelog:

-• 02.11.2021 First version of this document (authored with input from Goran Glavaš, Nathan Schneider, Amanda Stent and the ACL 2022 program chairs)
+- The first version of this document was authored with input from Goran Glavaš, Nathan Schneider, Amanda Stent and the ACL 2022 program chairs.

 Area Chairs tasks and due dates